kairosart/Holo/PIVOTING/Task 23 - Digging a tunnel to nowhere.md

 Before you can pivot, you do need to know where you are in the network and where you are trying to get to.
 Creating a Network Diagram is the best way to do it.

 ![[Diagram.svg]]

+The above diagram shows the route:
+- You went via a docker container and back to the host that had the 4 websites right back at the start.
+- Then you got root on that via docker.
+- You added a SSH key so you now have direct access to that box via SSH as either the **root** user or the **linux-admin** user with the cracked password.
+- Looking at y your THM dashboard, two new IP have appeared, which are 10.200.X.30 and 10.200.X.31.
+- You cannot ping this from your host, so instead you will have to pivot through the webserver (L-SRV01) host to gain access to it.

+## Pivoting with chisel